-We remain committed to driving growth in the UK Group Risk and Employee Benefits market, by:
+We remain committed to driving growth in the UK Risk and Employee Benefits market, by:

-- Continuing to educate employers and workplace benefits decision-makers about the critical role employee benefits play in supporting and caring for their workforce; - Investing in technology solutions to better support our broker partners and employers; and - Remaining focussed on being a customer centric organisation
+- Continuing to educate employers and workplace benefits decision-makers about the critical role employee benefits play in supporting and caring for their workforce; - Continuing to explore ways to provide education and support to employees looking to enrol in employee paid benefits through their employers; - Investing in technology solutions to better support all our broker partners and employers; and - Remaining focused on being a customer centric organisation.

-We are a credible employee benefits provider and the partner of choice for distribution partners across all group risk products and adjacent areas.
-We aim to grow our business by:
+We are an established employee benefits provider and the partner of choice for distribution partners across all group risk products and adjacent areas:

-- continuing to grow our portfolio with products that are relevant to, and valued by our customers, like our Dental Insurance; - continuing to introduce simpler propositions to make it easy for distributors and employers with limited experience with group risk products to derive value from our offering; and - continuing to invest in alternative distribution whilst maximising our current distribution. - exploring opportunities to increase sales in Dental business, through Unum's strong distribution relationships and by increasing the number of employees who take up this valuable benefit driven by Unum's expertise in worksite education and communication.
+- We will continue to grow our portfolio with products that are relevant to, and valued by our customers, like our Dental Insurance; - We will continue to introduce simpler propositions to make it easy for distributors and employers with limited experience with group risk products to derive value from our offering; - We will continue to invest in alternative distribution whilst maximising our current distribution; and - We will grow the Dental business by exploring opportunities to increase sales through Unum's strong distribution relationships and by increasing the number of employees who take up this valuable benefit, driven by Unum's expertise in worksite education and communication.